From Excellent to Fluent: 9 Ways to Be Mistaken for a Native English Speaker

 9. Go on an Oxford Royale Summer Schools course

 Finally, you can make sure your English comes on in leaps and bounds by taking an Oxford Royale Summer Schools course with us here in Oxford.
-With your excellent existing level of English, it doesn’t necessarily even have to be an English as a Foreign Language course that you join; after all, we’ve already advised you to ditch your language books in favour of conversation.
-But going on another of our courses, perhaps our Broadening Horizons or other general academic courses, will mean that you get to spend at least two weeks in the UK, being taught by native speakers, visiting various famous British places, and surrounded by other students, including plenty of native English-speakers.
+With your excellent existing level of English, it doesn’t necessarily even have to be an English as a Foreign Language programme that you join; after all, we’ve already advised you to ditch your language books in favour of conversation.
+But going on another of our summer courses, will mean that you get to spend at least two weeks in the UK, being taught by native speakers, visiting various famous British places, and surrounded by other students, including plenty of native English-speakers.
 It’s a great way to immerse yourself in English and refine it in a way you couldn’t do just by sticking your nose in a book.
 What’s more, the experience of English culture will allow you to place your English skills in context, hopefully providing you with the inspiration and impetus you need to take your already excellent language skills to new heights.